rudietuesdays/rae-site-21/content/index.md

     layout_style: mosaic
     title: Recent Work
     subtitle: >-
-      WIP, more projects coming soon
+      Some projects I've worked on.
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio